ngxs/store/docs/plugins/logger.md

 The plugin supports the following options passed via the `forRoot` method:

 - `logger`: Supply a different logger, useful for logging to backend.
 Defaults to `console`.
-- `collasped`: Collapse the log by default or not.
+- `collapsed`: Collapse the log by default or not.
 Defaults to true.

 ### Notes
 You should always include the logger as the last plugin in your configuration.